Tutorial: Run a parallel workload with Azure Batch using the .NET API

 string taskId = String.Format("Task{0}", i);

-// Define task command line to convert each input file.
+// Define task command line to convert the video format from MP4 to MP3 using ffmpeg.

 string appPath = String.Format("%AZ_BATCH_APP_PACKAGE_{0}#{1}%", appPackageId, appPackageVersion);